atomisthq/docs/docs/automations/quick-start.md

 -   the code implementing your command.

-Atomist takes care of recognizing when someone invokes the bot command by sending the intent to the Atomist Bot, collecting the required parameters, and invoking the code implementing your command.
+Atomist takes care of recognizing when someone invokes the bot command by sending the intent to the Atomist bot, collecting the required parameters, and invoking the code implementing your command.
 Plus, the Atomist automation API provides methods for sending all manner of [Slack messages][slack].